mcore1976/radiochat/README.md

 # radiochat
 This is simple 2 WAY radio chat device built from Digispark (ATTINY85) + FS1000A + MX-PM-5V modules.
 Allows "IRC" like radio communication between several PC connected to 433MHz/315MHz frequency.

 This device allows 2 WAY radio communication (simplex) on ISM band.
 Digispark is connected to PC ( Linux / Windows) with CDC USB-to-Serial Port driver and allows to use Putty terminal for radio chatting.
 Characters from PuTTY are handled by DIGICDC library and further sent/received via FS1000A/MX-PM-5V modules with use of VirtualWire library.
-Allows for texting between group of people using same type of device.
+The device allows for texting between group of people using same type of device.
 Remember that this communication is unencrypted.

 connections
 - (transmitter module )  FS1000A DATA PIN <==> PIN P2 Digispark - #2